Windows virtual machines

 Get operational consistency across on-premises and Azure.
-Manage all your servers and VM with Windows Admin Center.
+Manage all your servers and VM with Windows Admin Center - now also available in Azure.
 Use Azure Backup, Azure Site Recovery and Azure Storage for Windows Server workloads running on-premises or on Azure.
 Take advantage of bottomless storage in Azure by replicating files from your on-premises Windows Servers to Azure using Azure File Sync.
 Use Azure Stack to build and deploy in the same way for both cloud and on-premises environments.

 Get built-in security management for your Windows VMs

 Help prevent attacks with the built-in security features of Windows Server 2016 and 2019.
+Improve your security posture while retaining high availability by applying security patches automatically with hotpatch in Azure Automanage.
 Continuously monitor threats and respond quickly to attacks with Azure Security Center and get three more years of security updates for Windows Server 2008 and 2008 R2.
 Implement extra security for development, testing, customer training and demo environments by using nested VMs on Azure.